Introduction: Transform Your Email Investigations

 Invalid JSON response / Failed to extract response from schema

 The AI API returned data in an unexpected format.
-This is usually a temporary server-side issue.
-Wait a moment and try again.
+Usually a temporary server-side issue.
+Wait and try again.

 HTTP 400: Bad Request

 Email data exceeds the AI model’s processing limit.
-Consider using a model with a larger context window or reducing attachment text size limits.
+Consider a model with a larger context window or reduce attachment text size limits.

 HTTP 403: Forbidden

-Either your credit balance has been depleted, or the AI provider doesn’t support your region.
-Consider using a different AI provider.
+Credit balance depleted or AI provider doesn’t support your region.
+Consider a different provider.

 HTTP 500/502/503: Server Errors

 Temporary server issues or high demand at the AI provider.
-These are usually short-lived; wait a few minutes and retry.
+Wait a few minutes and retry.

 Pre-Written Prompt Library

-Aid4Mail includes over 60 specialized prompts organized by investigation type, helping you get started quickly with proven templates.
+Aid4Mail includes a library of over 200 pre-written prompts organized by task (Filter, Classify, Analyze) and theme, helping you get started quickly with proven templates.

 Windows Security Note

-If pre-written prompts don’t appear when you click Open, Windows’ "Controlled folder access" protection may be blocking the installation.
-Check the AI Prompts subfolder in your Aid4Mail program folder to access them manually.
+If pre-written prompts don’t appear when you click Open, Windows’ “Controlled folder access” protection may be blocking the installation.
+Check the AI Prompts subfolder in your Aid4Mail program folder.

 Digital Forensics